thatrichdeng/experiment-manager/README.md

-# Research Platform
+# Experiment manager

-A Next.js application for managing research experiments, protocols, and data with Supabase authentication.
+Easily find your experiments and research data

 ## Features